Dayruke/Avatar-Link/Documentation/Design.md

 `speak_begin`

-to signal the Avatar should being a talking animation.
+to signal the Avatar should play a talking animation.

 [Avatar-Link_Mycroft_Messages.md](Avatar-Link_Mycroft_Messages.md) contains a table of every message in the Mycroft App Channel along with their Avatar Channel equivalent (where applicable).